NucleoidAI/Nucleoid/README.md

 nucleoid.register(Item);

 // 👍 Only needed a business logic and 💖
-// Create an item with given name and barcode,
+// "Create an item with given name and barcode,
-// but the barcode must be unique app.post("/items", (req) => {
+// but the barcode must be unique" app.post("/items", (req) => {
   const barcode = req.body.barcode;